nalsur-veallam/ARTEMIS/README.md

-# UPD: Recently updated the repository, but did not change the README
+# UPD: Recently updated the repository, but did not change the README (CAREFULLY!
+YOU NEED TO PROVIDE RAM AT LEAST THE SIZE OF THE .PAR FILE!)

 # CLUSTERING